-system, all prefectures are ranked in four classes and are given the possible rise width of the minimum wage, based on the simple arithmetical calculations.
+Throughout the course of this paper, we have attempted to examine the rationality of the minimum wage guidelines system of Minimum Wage Law.
+Under the present guideline (ranking) system, all prefectures are ranked in four classes and are given the possible rise width of the minimum wage, based on the simple arithmetical calculations.
 This is an easy and practical method.
 Although the guideline does not determine the minimum wage directly, it has a significant influence on a regional minimum wage because it works as a kind of standard around which the regional minimum wage should be determined.
-Therefore, it is necessary for the guidelines system to be managed on the persuasive ground, that is, it needs to adapt a method with statistical soundness, not a simple arithmetical means.
+Therefore, it is necessary for the guidelines system to be managed on the persuasive ground, that is, it needs to adapt a method with a statistical soundness.
 In this report, we tried to apply the multivariate analysis on the same data set the current guidelines system used.

 By comparing our results with the current guideline, we extracted the following contributions.
 At first, we found that the calculation now in use sometimes yields the underestimated or overestimated prefectures.
-On the other hand, for the prefecture performing the strong regional economy or the prefecture where regional economy is weakened, it was confirmed that current guideline expressed the economic actual situation approximately fair.
+On the other hand, for the prefecture performing the strong regional economy or the prefecture where regional economy is weakened, it was confirmed that current guideline expressed the economic actual situation approximately rational.
 In this sense, there are not extremely many prefectures where our ranking does not harmonize with current ranking.

 Second finding is about the middle ranked prefectures.
-Most prefectures where we ranked differently from the guideline were detected from the middle ranked prefectures.
+Most prefectures ranked differently from the guideline were detected from the middle ranked prefectures.
 This is mainly caused by the evaluation of cost of living.
-This is fairly important implication because, in the overestimated prefectures, the minimum wage is tend to be set higher than the actual economic condition implies.
-This may disturb the market mechanisms and cause the misallocation of resource.
+This is fairly important implication because, in the overestimated prefectures, the minimum wage is tend to be determined more higher than the actual economic condition suggests.
+This may disturb the market mechanisms and cause the resource misallocation.

-Third implication is about the possible conflict between workers and management.
+Third implication focuses on the possible conflict between workers and management.
 Our analysis shows that, in the underestimated prefectures, if the minimum wage is revised up, there are many workers taking a benefit by it, but, on the other hand, it increases the total wage bill that is not favorable to the management.
 Therefore, the conflict of interest between workers and the management is prone to occur here.

-As the traditional microeconomics teaches, wage should be determined at the point where the demand and supply are equalized in the labor market, in order to avoid the resource misallocation.
-However, practically, the minimum wage is strongly influenced by the occasional political situation or the historical events.
+As the traditional microeconomics teaches, wage should be determined at the level where the demand and supply are equalized in the labor market, in order to avoid the resource misallocation.
+However, practically the minimum wage is strongly influenced by the occasional political situation or the past experiences.
 When such a non-economical factor comes out to the front, the minimum wage system loses its economic rationality.

-If it is rationally constructed and properly operated, the guidelines system is an effective way because it shows the direction the minimum wage aims and helpful to remove an unnecessary political factor.
-In this sense, the guideline system is a realistic and practical policy tool, although it is necessary to make a continuous effort to improve the system reliability.
+If it is rationally constructed and properly operated, the guidelines system is an effective way because it shows the direction the minimum wage aims and is helpful to remove an unnecessary political nuisance, the current guideline system is a realistic and practical policy tool, although it is necessary to make a continuous effort to improve the system reliability.